Biohazard / Crime Scene

 Cleaning up after death can be a biohazardous and expensive process, but it is often covered by homeowners' insurance policies.
 Costs can include biohazard disposal, disinfectants, tyvek suits, odor remediation equipment, and demolition equipment.
 Hiring a professional death scene cleanup company is recommended to properly assess and clean the area, and ensure proper biohazard disposal.
 The average cost ranges from $2500-$5000, and it's important to ask for proof of insurance and workers compensation when hiring a company.
 Biohazard materials must be properly packaged and disposed of by an incineration or autoclave company.
 Spaulding Decon offers nationwide services and free estimates.

-Cleaning up after death is something no one should have to do his or herself.
+Cleaning up after death is something no one should have to do.
 Professional companies exist to clean biohazards after death.
-Even if a family member passed away unattended for a few days with no trauma the natural break down of the body can cause blood, urine, feces, and a terrible odor to be left behind.
+Even if a family member passed away unattended for a few days with no trauma the natural breakdown of the body can cause blood, urine, feces, and a terrible odor to be left behind.